plumdev/zaraz-tiktok/README.md

 ### Email `string`

-`email` user email
+`email` user email.
+Automatically hashed.

 ### Phone Number `string`

-`phone-mumber` remove symbols, letters, and any leading zeros.
+`phone_number` remove symbols, letters, and any leading zeros.
 Phone numbers must include a country code to be used for matching (e.g., the number 1 must precede a phone number in the United States).
 Always include the country code as part of your customers' phone numbers, even if all of your data is from the same country.
+Automatically hashed.

+### External ID `string`

+`external_id` IDs that represent any unique identifier on the advertiser's side, such as loyalty membership IDs, user IDs, and external cookie IDs.
+Automatically hashed.